 - In a separate bowl, cream together butter, sugar, and brown sugar with an electric mixer.

-- Beat in one egg at a time and finish by adding in vanilla.
+- Add in one egg at a time, making sure to mix well after each addition and finish by adding in vanilla.

-- Fold this mixture into oat blend until well combined.
+- Add and fold in oat blend into this mixture until just combined.
 Stir in chocolate chips.

 - Bake for 10 to 12 minutes.